 We observe on the paper that the sunlight is split into a spectrum of colors.
 Pretty much like the rainbow, every color in VIBGYOR, that is Violet, Indigo, Blue, Green, Yellow, Orange and Red can be seen.
 The conclusion drawn here is that sunlight is nothing but a mixture of seven colors.
 And these seven colors combine to form the white light.

 Why Don’t We See Sunlight as Seven Colors?

 When the sun rays enter the earth, they get distorted by the earth’s atmosphere, air molecules, dust, smoke and pollution.
 We know that different colors of the spectrum have different wavelengths.
 The short-wavelength blue and violet are scattered more than colors at the lower end of the spectrum which are less easily scattered.

-- Noon: If the sun is high overhead in the sky, the rays suffer the least amount of interference because the distance covered by them is the least at that point of time.
+: If the sun is high overhead in the sky, the rays suffer the least amount of interference because the distance covered by them is the least at that point in time.
 Consequently, the blue light is scattered and the sky appears blue whereas the color of sunlight appears yellow.

 : During the sunrise and sunset, the sun is near the horizon due to which the light rays have to travel a longer distance through the atmosphere.
 As a result, there is more interference which causes more scattering.
 Consequently, most of the colors, including the blue as well as the yellow are scattered leaving the red light.
 Hence, the color of sunlight appears in the tinges of orange and red during dawn and dusk.